 Do I Need a Licensed Process Server in California?

-One of the most common misconceptions is that California has a licensing requirement for process servers.
-Unlike attorneys, who must pass the state bar exam and hold an active license, California does not have a traditional licensing system for process servers.
-There's no state-issued license you need to check for.
-This surprises many people who assume that legal service providers require formal licensing.
+One of the most common misconceptions about process serving in California is that there's a formal licensing requirement similar to what attorneys or contractors need.
+Unlike attorneys, who must pass the California State Bar exam and maintain an active license, California does not have a traditional state-issued licensing system for process servers.
+There's no California Department of Consumer Affairs license category for process servers, and no state license number to look up or verify.

 Who Can Serve Legal Documents in California

 Under California law, any person who is at least 18 years old and not a party to the case can serve legal documents.
-This means a friend, family member, or neighbor could technically serve papers on your behalf, as long as they're not named in the lawsuit.
-They would then complete the proof of service form under penalty of perjury.
-The law is deliberately accessible — California wants to ensure people can navigate the court system without mandatory professional costs for every service.
+This means a friend, neighbor, adult family member, or coworker could technically serve papers on your behalf, as long as they're not named in the lawsuit.
+They would then complete the applicable proof of service form under penalty of perjury.
+The law is deliberately accessible — California wants to ensure that people can navigate the court system without mandatory professional costs for routine service.

 Frequently Asked Questions